-The Student Handbook is prepared by the Office of the Director of Student Engagement and is updated biennially.
+The CCC Student Handbook is prepared by the Office of the Director of Student Engagement/ Services and is updated biennially.
 It serves as an abbreviated reference to most of the major policies and procedures of Coahoma Community College.
-Many of the policies are presented here in abridged form.
-Detailed statements may be obtained from the Office of Student Engagement, Z.A.
-Barron Student Union Building, 2nd floor, or on the institution's Enrollment and Student Services website.
-When appropriate, the Director of Student Engagement or her designee (s) has the authority to change, modify, or create new policies.
-Students should also consult the college catalog for policies relevant to Academic, Health Sciences, or Career and Technical Programs.
-As changes are made, they will be published to the student body in a timely manner using various media and/or media outlets.
+Many of the policies are presented here in an abridged form.
+Detailed statements may be obtained from the Office of Student Engagement/ Services, Z.A.
+Barron Student Union Building, 2nd floor, or on the institution's Student Life section of the college's website.
+When appropriate, the Director of Student Engagement/Services or her designee(s) has the authority to change, modify, or create new policies.
+Students should also consult catalogs for policies relevant to Academic, Health Sciences, or Career and Technical Programs.
+As changes are made, they will be published to the student body in a timely manner using various media and/ or media outlets.